SeanNobel/speech-decoding/README.md

 # Usage

 ## For EEG (Brennan 2018 et al.)
-Run `python train.py --config brennan2018.yml --wandb --force_recompute`.
+Run `python train.py --config configs/brennan2018.yml --force_recompute`.
+When `--force_recompute` flag is not set, the model just load the stred pre-processed data.
+This is useful if you want to run the model on exactly the same data several times.

 ## Dataset